autistic-symposium/blockchain-science-rs/README.md

 ## local set up

+1. make sure you have [rust](https://www.rust-lang.org/tools/install) installed.
+2. get your API creds from the exchange you are using (e.g. [bybit]((https://testnet.bybit.com).
-make sure you have [rust](https://www.rust-lang.org/tools/install) installed and add info to a `.env` file:
+3. add info to a `.env` file:

 ```
 cp .env.example .env